ghurson/Eat-Ship-and-Go-Home/_posts/2016-01-08-introduction-to-wordpress.md

 {% endhighlight %}

 Now, lets say that the above segment is an entry in a directory that has been created for use on a website.
 We're not sure how many people are going to be listed in this directory - but we know there are going to be many.
 We also know that each of these people is going to have their own page on the site.
-So, we need to create a data environment where a client can create pages for the people that are going to be listed on the site.
+So, we need to create a data environment inside Wordpress where a client can create pages for the people that are going to be listed on the website's frontend.
 In order to accomplish this, we're going to need to define a custom post type.
 This is the "place to house the data" from the above steplist (not all custom data requirements will need a custom post type).

 By default, any post object in wordpress is going to have the same data fields.
 This will include a title, content, excerpt, featured image, taxonomy information, author and url information (aka the permalink).
 There are a few others, but we're going to focus on these for now.
 Right away, we can see an issue here - how are we supposed to define an email address and a phone number?
 Enter the "Custom Field".
 We use a plugin called Advanced Custom Fields to configure a post's metadata.
 It is very well documented, I cannot recommend reading the docs enough.